Polymath-Saksh/BERTopicModelling/README.md

 ## License

-This project is licensed under the terms of the MIT license.
-For details, refer to the [LICENSE](LICENSE) file.

 BERTopic is developed and maintained by [Maarten Grootendorst](https://github.com/MaartenGr/MaartenGr)

 HuggingFace Transformers is developed and maintained by HuggingFace team and the community.